vaughnteegarden/slate/source/includes/_jwt.md

 The Authentication Interface and Authentication Callbacks provide the Authentication Manager features to your developer in a standard and convenient way.

-The final sample, "Example of Authentication Manager Use With Rezolve AddressbookManager.getAll", gives an example of wrapping the AddressbookManager.getAll method.
+The final sample, "Example of Authentication Manager Use With Rezolve AddressbookManager.getAll", gives an example of wrapping the `AddressbookManager.getAll` method.

 1. Pass in the `session`, and a `retryOnFail` boolean
-2. Call the `getAddressbookManager().getAll` method
+2. the method calls the `getAddressbookManager().getAll` method
 3. If the call succeeds, proceed as normal.
 4. If the call results in an error, check if the error is a 401
 5. If the error is a 401, and the `retryOnFail` is true, request a new JWT, calling the `renewJwtToken` method.
 Then retry the request.